Interactive Mode

 - Frida Server Status

-- Frida server needs to be started
+[Running]- Frida server is active and ready[Not running]- Frida server needs to be started

 - HTTP Proxy Status

-- Network proxy is configured[Not set]
+[Set]- Network proxy is configured[Not set]- No proxy configuration

 - Spotlight Application